frame-lang/frame_transpiler/docs/index.rst

 to `$Off` which will print "Exiting $Off".
 Next the system will update the state to  ``$On`` and subsequently send an enter event ``>`` to `$On` which will print "Entering $On".

-Enter and exit events provide "hooks" for states to initialize and clean up their state.
-This capability is a powerful tool for better coding practices and often makes reasoning about complex behavior much easier.
+Enter and exit events provide "hooks" that can be used to initialize and clean up states.
+This capability is a powerful tool for better coding practices and often makes reasoning about complex system behavior much easier.

 .. code-block::
     :caption: Lamp System